PaulReyes6887/csci3055u-project-template/README.md

 ## About open source library

-> _Describe at least one contribution by the open source community written in the language._

 #### ScalaFX
 ScalaFX is an open source repository that provides a User Interface (UI) Domain specific language (DSL) that is rooted in the JavaFX 2 and JavaFX 8 libraries.